 When these pests make their way inside, many homeowners may be unaware that they even have a mouse problem.
 They are most active at night, typically, since that’s when there’s the least amount of danger.
 They hide out during the day unless they’re looking for food or water.
 If they are in your home, you may hear tiny scratches and squeaks or see other signs of these pests around the house like gnaw marks and mouse droppings.

 Understanding what time of year mice are looking to move inside makes it easy for you to begin preparing to prevent them from choosing your home.

+As the temperatures drop, the rodent run-ins rise.
 The holiday season is set by the calendar.
 Spring, summer, autumn and winter are determined by our planet’s rotation around the sun.
 Mouse season is just as real as anything else, but instead of being marked by days, it begins when the first cold snap hits.
-As the temperatures drop, the rodent run-ins rise — along with the need for a natural solution to all of your pest control problems.
+For many places across the US, this generally means the end of the fall season or beginning or winter.

-- Weather proof and rodent proof your home.
+- Weatherproofing your home is key.
 This will lead to electric bill savings and peace of mind.
-Make sure there are no gaps around doors or windows, and that everything is sealed up tightly.
-A lot like cold air, rodents can squeeze in through very small openings.
+Make sure there are no gaps around doors or windows, and that any crevice is sealed up tightly.
+A lot like cold air, rodents can squeeze in through very small entry points.

-After you’ve done a little due diligence to prevent rodents, there is plenty left to enjoy about this time of year.
-The days may be getting shorter, but cooler temperatures and earlier nights are the perfect excuse for snuggling up in your comfiest clothes and enjoying a guilt free night of binge watching your favorite show.
+After you’ve done a little due diligence to prevent a mouse infestation, there is plenty left to enjoy about this time of year.
+The days may be getting shorter, but cooler temperatures and earlier nights are the perfect excuse for snuggling up in your comfiest clothes and enjoying a guilt-free night of binge-watching your favorite show.
 The holidays will be here before we know it, but for now, sit back, relax and savor the season!